Building and Zoning Vacant Building Ordinance

-Cook County Vacant Building Ordinance
+Cook County Vacant Building Ordinance - Online

 - Vacant buildings represent a public nuisance the can result in public health and safety issues in our communities and place a financial strain on local government agencies.
 Therefore, in order to effectively protect the public health, general welfare, and safety of the citizens of Cook County, the County Board has implemented the Cook County Vacant Building Ordinance, effective February 14, 2012.